etw0001/cse15l-lab-reports/labreport1.md

 **Installing VScode**

 * Visit [VSCode](https://code.visualstudio.com/Download).
 * Upon clicking the link, you will see many versions available for different operating systems.
-Install the correct version corresponding to your computer's operating system.
+Ensure that you install the version that matches your own computer's operating system.
 * After installation, click on the donwloaded file and open VSCode.
 You should see the window below:

 ![image](https://user-images.githubusercontent.com/122562296/212161867-81949d7b-29f3-4585-8811-52f8fa11edc6.png)